browserengineering/book/book/scheduling.md

 Simple!
 But `threading.Timer` executes its callback *on a new Python thread*, and that introduces a lot of challenges.
-The callback can't just call `evaljs` directly: we'd end up with JavaScript running on two Python threads at the same time, which is not ok.[^js-thread] So as a workaround, the callback will add a new `Task` to the task queue to call `__runSetTimeout`.
+The callback can't just call `evaljs` directly: we'd end up with JavaScript running on two Python threads at the same time, which is not good.[^js-thread] So as a workaround, the callback will add a new `Task` to the task queue to call `__runSetTimeout`.
 That has the downside of potentially delaying the callback, but it means that JavaScript will only ever execute on the main thread.

-[^js-thread]: JavaScript is not a multi-threaded programming language.
+[^js-thread]: JavaScript is not a multithreaded programming language.
 It's possible on the web to create [workers] of various kinds, but they all run independently and communicate only via special message-passing APIs.